Danielleavesley/Jet-Res-Documentation/README.md

 ### Intail starting image showing the size of the component
 ![00001](https://github.com/user-attachments/assets/a1d66383-718c-40d7-9388-13273eeedb8f)

-so I reverted to using the mask that didnt seprate components from the nozzle as in order to pick the components the component must be covering the open section of the nozzel.
+So I reverted to using the mask that didnt seprate components from the nozzle as in order to pick the components the component must be covering the open section of the nozzel.
 This alowwed me to caculate the center of the nozzle from that first no seprating mask, this now gaurenterd a point where the componet must be present or it wouldnt be picked up.
 This took us from needing to place the nozzle in the frame with an uncearity based on the size of the component to the size of the nozzle making the process more relaible and possiable.

 ### Image with mask and bounding box annotated
 <img width="930" height="384" alt="sam2+pipeline output" src="https://github.com/user-attachments/assets/f75e65e3-e04f-4c45-9f5e-791132fd3527" />